oseparovic/SlidingIntroScreen/README.md

 This library is licenced under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.

 ## Compatibility
 This library is compatible with Android 11 and up.
 The 3.0.0 update breaks compatibility with previous versions of the library.
+The 3.2.0 deprecates a few methods in IntroActivity.